signalfx/signalfx-agent/docs/monitors/kubernetes-volumes.md

 ## Metrics

 The following table lists the metrics available for this monitor.
-This monitor emits all metrics by default; however, **none are categorized as [container/host/bundled](https://docs.signalfx.com/en/latest/admin-guide/usage.html#about-custom-bundled-and-high-resolution-metrics)**.
+This monitor emits all metrics by default; however, **none are categorized as [container/host](https://docs.signalfx.com/en/latest/admin-guide/usage.html#about-custom-bundled-and-high-resolution-metrics) -- they are all custom**.

 | Name | Type | Description |